fieldraccoon/fieldraccoon.github.io/_posts/2020-12-27-How to make Boot2Root machines.md

 If for some reason you want to play the machine the link is here [tryhackme machine](tryhackme.com/jr/oopsie)

 Thanks for reading hope you enjoyed :)

+Thanks to John Hammond and Jambot3000 and their posts on how to make machines and making the concept clearer